 Who is in Chicago on Broadway?

-The cast of Chicago is frequently changing and rotating, so it’s best to check the website in advance to see what the current lineup is.
+The cast of Chicago changes frequently, so it’s best to check the website in advance to see what the lineup will be.

 Chicago opening night cast and crew